Pavlo Tychyna: Work

 Tychyna's initial work had strong connections to the symbolist literary movement, but his style transformed a number of times during his long career and frequently aped the acceptable socialist realism.
 His first poetry collection, Soniashni klarnety (Clarinets of the Sun, 1918) exploded onto the avant-garde Ukrainian scene with its colorful imagery and dynamic rhythms and introduced a uniquely Ukrainian form of symbolism, eponymously known as clarinetism.
 This line was continued in his following works issued during the early 1920s.
-However, as the Communist approach to artistic expression hardened and the role of a state-supported artist became more defined and restricted, Tychyna's poetry shifted rather dramatically, using clear pro-Communist political language, including a famous ode to Joseph Stalin, and the lyrics of the state anthem of the Ukrainian SSR.
-In 1933 the newspaper Pravda published his poem "The Party leads" in the Ukrainian language.
-Tychyna was often criticized by Ukrainian exiles for the praising of Communism in his work and co-option by the regime, but recent scholarship has stressed his subtle distancing and mocking of Communist excesses and brutality through over-the-top suffusive praise.
+However, as the Communist approach to artistic expression hardened and the role of a state-supported artist became more defined and restricted, Tychyna's poetry shifted rather dramatically, using clear pro-Communist political language, including the famous ode to Joseph Stalin, and the lyrics of the state anthem of the Ukrainian SSR.
+In 1933, the newspaper Pravda published his poem "The Party leads" in the Ukrainian language.
+Thus, Tychyna was often criticized by Ukrainian exiles for praising Communism in his work and co-option by the regime, but recent scholarship has stressed his subtle distancing himself from and mockery of Communist excesses and brutality through over-the-top suffusive praise.